 WHAT DO I KNOW

 Other: I have worked with all sorts of technologies over my years in the field.
 Everything from Assembly to Ant, Pascal to PHP, and SQL to Shell Scripting.
-I have implemented high-performance, high volume data processing systems; medium (200+) client networks from scratch; designed complex build and deployment systems; and assembled my own hardware for decades.
+I have implemented high-performance, high volume data processing systems; eCommerce solutions and tooling, medium (200+) client networks from scratch; designed complex build and deployment systems; and assembled my own hardware for decades.
 I have an intuitive understanding of how computers work and am entirely capable of designing and developing whole systems from hardware to data storage to user interaction.

 MY PROGRAMMING PHILOSOPHY